SarahRichards1928/knossos/_drafts/documentation.md

 --------------------

 ### Work Mode
-*   Here you can choose between different types of placing a node.
+Here you can choose between different types of placing a node.

 ### Add node (a)
-*   This work mode does not connect the first node you place with any previously active node.
+This work mode does not connect the first node you place with any previously active node.
 Further placed nodes will be connected as usual.
-Pressing "a" on your keyboard will do the same.
+Pressing `a` on your keyboard will do the same.

 ### Link with active node (w)
-*   This is the normal work mode, where each new placed node will be connected to the previously active node (and becomes the next active node).
+This is the normal work mode, i.e. each new placed node will be connected to the previously active node (and becomes the next active node).

 ### Drop nodes
-*   This work mode simply places single nodes without connecting them.
-This is a special work mode which you do only need if you want to drop "node clouds" e.g. for glia cells.
+This work mode simply places single nodes without connecting them.
+This is a special work mode which you only need if you want to drop "node clouds" e.g. for *glia* cells.
+!TODO glia?

 ### Skeleton Statistics...
-*   This feature is not yet implemented.
+(This feature is not yet implemented.)
+!TODO

 ### Clear Skeleton
-*   This menu item will clear the whole cube from any skeleton you traced/loaded.
+This menu item will clear the whole cube from any skeleton you traced/loaded.
 You will be asked by a dialog if you really want to do this.

 * * *

 Skeleton File (menu)
 --------------------

-### Open... -> Open Skeleton File [open file]
+### Open... - Open Skeleton File

-*   Under "Skeleton File" -> "Open..." a window opens where you can choose a skeleton file from your computer to be loaded into **Knossos**.
+Select "Skeleton File" -> "Open..." to open a file dialog to select a skeleton file from your computer to be loaded into **Knossos**.

 *   Browse through your folders and choose a file.
 Then click on "Open"
 *   Alternatively, simply drag and drop a skeleton file from your computer onto **Knossos** to load it.
 *   A dialog will appear to ask you if the current skeleton should be overriden by the new one or if they should be merged together.
     *   Note: The two skeletons will have the same tree IDs!
-If you want to give them different IDs again, see [here]().
+If you want to give them different IDs again, see [here](!TODO).

-### Open recent Skeleton File (Recent File(s))
+### Open recent Skeleton File

-*   This menu item will show you a list of recently loaded skeleton files (together with the directory where they are located in the file system).
+This menu item will show you a list of recently loaded skeleton files (together with the directory where they are located in the file system).

-### Save (`Ctrl`+s) -> Save Skeleton File [save file]
+### Save (`Ctrl`+s) - Save Skeleton File

-*   Here you can save your current skeletons on your computer.
+Here you can save your current skeletons on your computer.
 Pressing `Ctrl+S` will do the same.

 ### Standard save folder (for skeleton files)

-*   If you haven't saved a file yet using [Save As...]() the file will be stored in the *skeletonFiles* folder of your **Knossos** installation directory using as file name a combination of the date and time when you started **Knossos** to do tracing.
+If you haven't saved a file yet using [Save As...](!TODO), the file will be stored in the `skeletonFiles` folder of your **Knossos** installation directory, and with a name of a combination of the date and time when you started **Knossos** to do tracing.

 *   If you have already stored a file in a specific folder and used a file name without ".000.nml" at the end, **Knossos** will save a new file in this folder using the previous file name and adding ".000.nml".
-If the file name already contains ".000.nml", **Knossos** will name the subsequent saved files ".001.nml", ".002.nml" and so on, given that you did not turn off the option *Auto Increment Filename* (for further information see [Data Saving Options]()
+If the file name already contains ".000.nml", **Knossos** will name the subsequent saved files ".001.nml", ".002.nml" and so on, given that you did not turn off the option *Auto Increment Filename* (for further information see [Data Saving Options](!TODO)

 ### Save As...

-*   To specify the file name and the folder for your skeleton file, choose this menu item.
+To specify the file name and the folder for your skeleton file, choose this menu item.

 *   A window will open where you can browse to the desired folder and save the file under the name given in the field *Filename:*.

 ### Quit

-*   This menu item will quit **Knossos**.
+This menu item will quit **Knossos**.

 * * *